-Just create a new repository with a “LibCBLAS” unit meant to use the OpenBLAS library in its Windows 64bit incarnation from Delphi 10.3+
+Just created a new repository with a “LibCBLAS” unit meant to use the OpenBLAS library in its Windows 64bit incarnation from Delphi 10.3+

 BLAS is a very low level library, and OpenBLAS strives for pure performance by packaging many implementations tailored to specific CPU architectures.

-From quick initial benchmarks, unless you have very fast RAM or (or a server-class CPU), it may be preferable to force OpenBLAS to be single-threaded, as the implementations are efficient enough that one thread can be memory-limited already on regular desktop/laptop CPU.
+From quick initial benchmarks, unless you have very fast RAM or (or a server-class CPU), it may be preferable to force OpenBLAS to be single-threaded.
+The implementations are efficient enough that one thread can be memory-limited already on regular desktop/laptop CPU.

 This can be accomplished either before loading the library with

 To illustrate the issue, below is a chart of the relative performance on single, dual and multi-threaded (as many cores as possible) on an E3-1240v6 with relatively fast memory.
 Chart values above 1 means multi-threaded computation is faster than single-threaded for that matrix size, values below means multi-threaded is slower.

 Here its for blas_sgmev (vector by matrix multiplication), for a square matrix.
 The switch to a multi-core execution can result in a drastic drop due to threading overhead.
 The drop is only recouped for larger sizes, up to the point where the main memory bandwidth constraint end up limiting everything.